 I frequently communicated with managers, designers, developers, and other stakeholders when solving problems.
 I used tools such as JIRA to stay aligned with the rest of the product team, Abstract to gather feedback from designers, Microsoft Teams to sync with stakeholders, and good old PowerPoint to create and present insightful presentations to decision makers.
 My primary goal when communicating with stakeholders was to understand their goals, needs, and pain points.
 This gave me an idea of what shape or direction my work should take.
 For every task I set out to tackle, I always considered the bigger picture — how did it fit into helping the design system reach its goals?
 Was there an opportunity to provide more value if I expanded the scope of the task?
 What challenges might teams face if the solution was applied to complex problems?
 I believe asking questions in this manner helped guide my work to provide long-term value to the design system.
 Overall, frequently communicating with our stakeholders meant that I was creating solutions based on clear requirements that would be useful to them when using the design system to solve ambiguous and complex problems.

-My work was a mix of immediate and long-term impact.
+My work included a mix of immediate and long-term impact.
 Solutions such as new pattern documentation or new component features had an immediate impact as they are being used to solve the problems of today.
 On the other hand, work such as a new CMS or migrating to Figma in the months to come will have a long-term impact as it will shape the way that stakeholders use and consume the design system.
 As this work is internal, I cannot share specific measures of my impact, but we have observed positive results from our combined efforts to evolve our design system.
-I continue to work on problems in our main areas of focus and hope to scale my impact in the months to come.

 My previous experience had me mostly working around design systems in Figma.
 This however, does not reflect the reality of an established and scalable design system.
 Things like design tokens, a comprehensive implementation and testing process, and thorough documentation are all elements that contribute to the success of a design system.
 This intricate web of components and their consumers made me think more about how my work fits in with everything, which leads to my next takeaway, always thinking about the bigger picture.